jayelinjiaqi/aiap20-jaye-lin-jiaqi-945I/README.md

     Key Summary:

     - There are 41188 rows and 12 columns
-    - The data type for age is object
+    - The data type for age is object.
+Numerical
     - The 12 unique values for 'Occupation' are 'technician', 'blue-collar', 'admin.', 'housemaid', 'retired', 'services', 'entrepreneur', 'unemployed', 'management', 'self-employed', 'student' and 'unknown'
     - The 4 unique values for 'Marital Status' are 'married', 'divorced', 'single' and 'unknown'
     - The 8 unique values for 'Education' are 'illiterate', 'basic.4y', 'basic.6y', 'basic.9y', 'high.school', 'professional.course', 'university.degree' and 'unknown'